yanaklose/mybb-frpg-scripts/utils/README.md

 # Utils

-This folder contains little utils functions that are repeated throughout other scripts.
+This folder contains little utils functions that are repeated throughout other scripts from the `scripts/` folder.